matcastellan/TVCG-Attention-Prediction/README.md

 20. B_gabor
 21. B_worldPos

 Click “Run”.
-The file will be saved as “full_data_sec_ii_reduced.csv” in the same folder.
-This file can be imported into the Gaze Visualizer in sec_ii_project.zip.
+The file will be saved as “full_data_reduced.csv” in the same folder.
+This file can be imported into the Gaze Visualizer in sec_ii_project.
+For your convenience, this file has been included.